The Prevention Programme

 Remember… all these responses have survival value in the sort of circumstances that they originally evolved for.
 So why is it that so many of us experience a panic attack in a comparably safe modern environment?

-Part 2: Why do we have panic attacks?
+Part 2: Why do we have them?

 So why is it that so many of us experience feelings of panic in a comparably safe modern environment?
 The answer is to be found in our history.

-Panic Attacks and their Place in the Modern World
+Their Place in the Modern World

 Human evolution has taken approximately 135 million years.
 Modern life can only be said to have existed for the last ten thousand years or so – less than one thousandth of one percent (.001%) of our evolution.
 This is not nearly long enough for us to adapt.
 So, in a very real sense, we are stuck in a modern world using ancient tools.